Friday, March 18, 2022

 For all, the text was followed by :), representing a smile.
 A companion study used complaints about McDonald’s—a strong complaint that the burgers are unhealthy and a weaker one that the burgers are too small.

-The overall finding from the studies was that self-mockery increases purchase intention, but only for a minor source of dissatisfaction and only for consumers who already have a strong brand attachment.
+The overall finding from the studies was that self-mockery increases purchase intention, although only for a minor source of dissatisfaction and only for consumers who already have a strong brand attachment.

 Successfully influence the most prosperous & most loyal consumer age group.
 For the specific strategies & tactics you need, click here.